 Smart t-EBSD Pattern Collection

 Obtaining useable t-EBSD patterns is a challenging task when handling conical APT samples because of the constant variation in the shape and thickness of the specimens.
 The development of specialized background corrections improves image quality and ensures precise band detection and pattern indexing from thick and thin regions of the APT samples (Figure 4).
-The detector collection parameters are also optimized specifically for t-EBSD collection to minimze the time and effort necessary to obtain the required information.
+The detector collection parameters are also optimized specifically for t-EBSD collection to minimize the time and effort necessary to obtain the required information.

 Figure 4.
 Specialized background corrections have been developed to improve image quality and ensure accurate band detection and pattern indexing from both thin (left) and thick (right) areas of the APT specimens.